-Categories and Load Types Categories and Load Types
+Categories and Load Types - Ultramarine.com Categories and Load Types

 As mentioned above, the basic idea behind MOSES is that one defines attributes which the program then uses to compute loads.
 Now, an attribute may create load from different sources.
 To distinguish these classes of loads, MOSES employs the concept of the "load type", which is simply a name given to each of the sources of loads, and is either: #DEAD, #WIND, #BUOY, #AMASS, or #DRAG, for the intrinsic loads, or a user supplied name which begins with a # for the applied loads.
 These names are used to control which type of load is applied to each load attractor.
 Here, #DEAD is the load due to weight, #WIND to wind, #BUOY is hydrostatic pressure, #AMASS is hydrodynamic pressure, and #DRAG is viscous water force.

 For structural elements, one can select which of these forces will be applied.
-This is accomplished with the two options:
+This is accomplished with two options on either &DEFAULT, BEAM, or PLATE commands:

 -USE, USE(1), USE(2), ..., USE(i)